It matters not what road we take but rather what we become on the journey.

 My professional experience includes crisis intervention, college-student counseling, health behavior management, clinical assessment, and individual, group, couples, and family therapy.
 I'm a client-centered therapist trained in humanistic, interpersonal, and multicultural orientations.
 From this foundation, I integrate other evidenced-based approaches, such as CBT, family systems, and mindfulness.
 As a client-centered therapist, I tailor my approach to fit the unique needs of my clients and I'm always learning and incorporating new tools into my work.
 I offer services to pre-teens, adolescents, adults, couples, and families who wish to explore various human experiences, including depression, anxiety, trauma, grief/loss, career concerns, relationship difficulties, and life transitions (such as separation/divorce).

-I have 5 years of clinical experience.
+I have over 5 years of clinical experience.
 I have a Bachelor's degree in Sociology from the College of Charleston, a Master's degree in Public Health from the University of South Carolina, and a Doctorate degree in Counseling Psychology from the University of Florida.

 To contact me directly, please email firstname.lastname@example.org.